Azure/azure-sdk-for-node/README.md

 });
 ```

-## ServiceBus Topics
+## Service Bus Topics

-ServiceBus topics are an abstraction on top of ServiceBus Queues that make pub/sub scenarios easy to implement.
+Service Bus topics are an abstraction on top of Service Bus Queues that make pub/sub scenarios easy to implement.

 The **createTopicIfNotExists** method can be used to create a server-side topic: